ml-struct-bio/drgnai/README.md

  - `--conf-estimation` “autodecoder” (default), “encoder” or “refine” to refine conformations by gradient descent (you must then define initial_conf) — not used in homogeneous reconstruction

-Note that each argument can be specified using a non-ambiguous prefix, e.g.
+Note that each argument can be specified using a non-ambiguous prefix as a shortcut 😃, e.g.
 ```
 drgnai setup out-dir --dataset 50S_128 --cap spa --conf autodecoder \
                      --pose-estim abinit --reconstr het